SenMorgan/Smart-Blinds/README.md

 # Smart Blinds Controller

-Motorized Smart Roller Blinds Controller with MQTT control and WEB configuration portal for WiFi connection.
+Motorized Smart Roller Blinds Controller with MQTT control and WEB configuration portal for WiFi connection. <br>
-Project was created 07.08.2019 in Arduino IDE and rebuild in PlatformIO 01.09.2021
+The project was created on 07.08.2019 in Arduino IDE and rebuild in PlatformIO 01.09.2021

 <br>